cherbie/cits3200-db/sprint-1/week2/AuditorMeeting_09AUG2019.md

      - to be discussed in the following meeting
  16. Task delegation discussed for the STARS scope
      - Clayton to prepare markdown template
-     - team members to place their name next to the sections they want to complete
+     - Team members to place their name next to the sections they want to complete
-     - first draft to be ready Monday
+     - First draft to be ready Monday

 ## Auditor Requirements
    - Submit timesheets & minutes weekly

 ## System Requirements
   1. To complete the STARS project scope
-     - first draft completed by **Monday 14 August 2019**
+     - First draft completed by (**Monday 14 August 2019**)
   2. Clayton to create STARS markdown template
   3. All team members to elect on the sheet which sections they will be taking
   3. Flander to setup the gantt chart
   4. All team members to send timesheet for week 1 & week 2
-  6. All team members to complete the Skills and resources audit by **Monday Week 3**
+  6. All team members to complete the Skills and resources audit by (**Monday Week 3**)
-     - greater depth than the initial SWOT performed
+     - Greater depth than the initial SWOT performed
   7. Owen to send out meeting invite (**5pm Monday Week 3**)
   8. Aaymen to prepare the agenda for Monday
   9. Aaymen to book next auditor meeting.